-WLAX vs. USC Photos by Thom Kendall '93
+WLAX VS. GW (SENIOR DAY) Photos by Thom Kendall '93

-WLAX vs. DUQUESNE (SENIOR DAY) Photos by Thom Kendall '93
+WLAX VS. DUQUESNE Photos by Thom Kendall '93

-Entering her fifth year as head coach of the UMass women's lacrosse team, Angela McMahon has built the Minutewomen into one of the premier programs in the Atlantic 10 and in New England.
-During her tenure as head coach, McMahon has three-times been named the A-10 Coach of the Year after leading UMass to four Atlantic 10 Tournament Titles and four berths to the NCAA Tournament.
+Entering her sixth year as head coach of the UMass women's lacrosse team, Angela McMahon has built the Minutewomen into one of the premier programs in the Atlantic 10 and in New England.
+During her tenure as head coach, McMahon has four-times been named the A-10 Coach of the Year after leading UMass to five Atlantic 10 Tournament Titles and five berths to the NCAA Tournament.

-With 17-or-more wins each year at UMass, McMahon sports an impressive 72-10 (.880) record leading the Minutewomen.
-The 72 wins during her four years makes UMass the third-most winningest NCAA program during that time span behind only Maryland.
+With 17-or-more wins each year at UMass, McMahon sports an impressive 91-12 (.892) record leading the Minutewomen.
+The 91 wins during her five years makes UMass the second-most winningest NCAA program during that time span behind only Maryland.
 Her win total with the Minutewomen after the 2015 season also tied her with the legendary Hall of Fame coach Pam Hixon who originally set the program wins record from 1979-1987.

 Under her tutelage, UMass players have received high honors from the Atlantic 10 and the IWLCA.
-McMahon and the women's lacrosse program have produced four Offensive Players of the Year (Jackie Lyons & Katie Ferris - three times), a Defensive Player of the Year (Katie Florence, Rachel Vallarelli), a Midfielder of the Year (Hannah Murphy), a Rookie of the Year (Ferris) and a Student-Athlete of the Year (Riley Perry).
-All told, 30 players have earned All-Conference accolades, while 10 were presented All-Academic honors.
-Both Ferris and Lyons were All-America honorees along with Kelsey McGovern, while 19 were tabbed to the All-Region Team with a program-high five earning the distinction following the 2012, 2013, and 2014 seasons.
+McMahon and the women's lacrosse program have produced five Offensive Players of the Year (Jackie Lyons; Katie Ferris - three times; Erika Eipp), two Defensive Players of the Year (Katie Florence, Rachel Vallarelli), a Midfielder of the Year (Hannah Murphy), a Rookie of the Year (Ferris) and a Student-Athlete of the Year (Riley Perry).
+All told, 38 players have earned All-Conference accolades, while 11 were presented All-Academic honors.
+Both Ferris and Lyons were All-America honorees along with Kelsey McGovern, while 24 have been tabbed to the IWLCA All-Northeast Regional teams with a program-high five earning the distinction following the 2012, 2013, 2014, and 2015 seasons.

 When McMahon took over as head coach, it was not an unfamiliar program to her.
 She spent two years as an associate head coach for Alexis Venechanos in Amherst before moving on to be the head coach at Connecticut during the 2009 and 2010 seasons.
 Much of the foundational work she put in during the 2007 and 2008 seasons at UMass with Venechanos helped pave the way for the Minutewomen's current success.
 The highlight of her time as associate head coach came in 2008 when UMass defeated top-ranked Richmond in overtime of the Atlantic 10 semifinals putting the Minutewomen in the league finals for the first time since 2003.